Automatically Publish Javadoc to GitHub Pages with Travis CI

 How to Do It

-Encrypt your access token.
-You’ll need to install the Travis gem with
+4. Encrypt your access token.
+You’ll need to install the Travis gem with gem install travis.
+Then you’ll run

-.
-Then you’ll runtravis encrypt GH_TOKEN=your token from step 4 Don't forget to place this in your ```.travis.yml``` configuration in your repo in a ```secure``` block.
+Don’t forget to place this in your .travis.yml configuration in your repo in a secure block.

-folder in the root of the repo that contains our Travis shell scripts.
+5. Create a script that you’ll have Travis run.
+On swt-bling, I created a .utility folder in the root of the repo that contains our Travis shell scripts.
 You can start off with ours as a sample.
-I’ll explain the script below, if you’re craving more details. -
+I’ll explain the script below, if you’re craving more details.

 Script Explanation